mikeycee0/Hello-World/README.md

 I am 44 years old.
 I remember trying to create games on my Apple IIc.
 That was a very long time ago.
 Over 30 years ago.
-I am looking forward to creating some games in Python.
+I am looking forward to creating some games in Python.-